pachyderm/docs-content/staging/manage/secrets.md

 2. **As a file in a volume mounted on a container**:

-      In this case, in Pachyderm's pipeline specification file, you need to reference Kubernetes' Secret by its:
+      In this case, in {{% productName %}}'s pipeline specification file, you need to reference Kubernetes' Secret by its:

       -  **`name`**
       - and specify the mount point (**`mount_path`**) to the secret (ex: `"/var/my-app-secret"`).

-      Pachyderm mounts all of the keys in the secret with file names corresponding to the keys.
+      {{% productName %}} mounts all of the keys in the secret with file names corresponding to the keys.
       This is useful for secure configuration files.

       ```json